• silhouette of couple and therapist against a city backdrop

 Eligibility criteria

-To enquire about the training, please email Sarah Ingram, Head of Strategic Partnerships & Programmes, at This email address is being protected from spambots.
+To find out further details about the training, please email Sarah Ingram, Head of Strategic Partnerships & Programmes, at This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 Share this with friends and colleagues